 if you are more than 3 months pregnant.
 (It is also better to avoid Lisinopril and

-Hydrochlorothiazide in early pregnancy – see Pregnancy section.)
+Hydrochlorothiazide in early pregnancy – see Pregnancy and breast feeding section.)

 if you have severe liver disease.